$1000 & PUBLICATION in Nonfiction, Fiction, and Poetry.

-- Submit fiction or nonfiction up to 7,000 words, or a packet of up to three poems.
+- Poetry: Submit a packet of up to 3 poems.

 - Do not include your contact information in your document.
 We will use your Submittable information to contact you, so please make sure your contact information is accurate and up-to-date.